marcschier/Industrial-IoT/docs/deploy/howto-deploy-aks.md

 #### ResourceGroup:Region <!-- omit in toc -->

-The following Azure regions are supported by `Microsoft.Azure.IIoT.Deployment` for `ResourceGroup:Region`:
+The following Azure regions are supported by `Microsoft.IIoT.Deployment` for `ResourceGroup:Region`:

 | Valid Values    |
 |-----------------|